Navadeep6/Delta-Demo/README.md

 # Delta-Demo
-This is the first demo code for Github
+This is the first demo code for Github from apna collage